JBeni/CryptoWebScraper/README.md

 # CryptoWebScraper

-* Crypto WebScraper from Coinbase
+* Crypto WebScraper from coinmarketcap

 * Getting price for cryptocurrencies
 * Getting infos for every cryptocurrency, all using web scraping